Reverse Stock Split didn’t help – MoviePass – Helios & Matheson Shares down 46% Monday

 If you are concerned about your investments, the securities attorneys at The White Law Group may be able to help you to recover your losses.
 Please contact our offices at 1-888-637-5510 for a free, no obligation consultation.

-The White Law Group is a national securities fraud, securities arbitration, and investor protection law firm with offices in Chicago, Illinois and Vero Beach, Florida.
+The White Law Group, LLC is a national securities fraud, securities arbitration, investor protection, and securities regulation/compliance law firm with offices in Chicago, Illinois and Franklin, Tennessee.
 Our contingency fee-based firm represents investors throughout the country in claims against their brokerage firm.

 For more information on the firm and its representation of investors, visit www.WhiteSecuritiesLaw.com.